 Grading is based on work performed, growth in ability, attendance and attitude.
-A continuous record of all students' classes is kept in the Office of Registration.
+A continuous record of all students' classes is kept in the Academic Advising and Registration Office.
 Final grade reports are available through WebAdvisor, the online student registration system, the week after classes end provided there are no restrictions (holds) on the student's record.